geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 http://localhost:8081/#viewer/openlayers/new
 ```

 This is a special context that uses the `new.json` file in the root of the project. (`web/client` for standard mapstore, root for custom projects).
-You can edit `new.json` to customize the initial template for new maps (for instance, you can change the backgrounds).
+You can edit `new.json` to customize the initial template for new maps.
+For instance, checkout [this guide if you want to change the backgrounds](../how-to-change-background-list).

 `new.json` and `config.json` are special cases, but you can configure your own static map context creating these json files in the root of the project, for instance `mycontext.json` and accessing them at the URL: